 Portrait Three: The Deal-Maker

-The negotiator, the deal-maker, the haggler, the bargainer, the gambler, the promise-breaker — all of these classifications went through my mind as I was preparing this article.
+The negotiator, the deal-maker, the haggler, the bargainer, the gambler– all of these crossed my mind as I was preparing this article.
 All are appropriate, but the bottom line is this woman tries to make deals with God.
 Some of this deal-making is direct and intentional and some of it is (seemingly) subtle and manipulative.
 The deal-maker is afraid.
 She is afraid she is not going to get her way.
 She is afraid of going through suffering, grief, or turmoil.
 She is afraid she is not going to get what she wants temporally, and her mind spends little time pondering eternity.
 Maybe she only tried to make a deal with God once — that one scary time when she thought she had cancer.
 She promised God she would quit smoking or go to church more; she would make this life count, if He would just give her a clean bill of health.
 Since then, she has forgotten about the deal.
 She made an effort to change for a while there, but now the fear and anxiety have passed.
 She doesn’t need God anymore, and she has fallen back into her old ways.

 Read Genesis 18-19.